JasiHime/jasihime.github.io/webpage/docs/user-docs/tutorials/slurm-101.md

 If you are not familiar with the UNIX console, please do the UNIX Tutorial for Beginners first.

 For this whole tutorial you will find code snippets, these are displayed as interactions on a console.
-You will see the prompt followed by a $, anything after are the commands entered, the rest is the output.
+Lines with a preceding $ are the commands entered, ones without, are the output of these commands.

 ```
-[<guid>@<server> [mars] ~]$ <command-entered-by-user>
+$ <command-entered-by-user>
 <command-output>
 ```